 \subsection{Inferential results: an illustration of our scope}

 We next demonstrate how our methods generalize in their application to other data dimensions beyond our focused study.
-Figure \ref{naive:proposed:multiple} emphasizes the strong need to correct for selection bias when we compute the averaged coverages of naive and Proposed intervals across the regression dimensions $r/n=2, 1, 0.5$.
+The depiction in Figure \ref{naive:proposed:multiple}, through the averaged coverages of naive and Proposed intervals across the regression dimensions $r/n=2, 1, 0.5$, emphasizes the strong need to correct for selection bias .
 For the signal regimes described in our simulation design, we see a severe shortfall of coverage for the naive interval estimates, ranging as low as $\sim 10\%$ and increasing to a level of only $\sim 70\%$ in the moderate SNR regimes.
-We remark here that the coverage of the naive intervals worsens in comparison to the case study analyzed under Section \ref{motivation:model}.
-This difference in the behavior of the naive intervals can be attributed to the synthetic predictor values we append to the real radiogenomic observations in the simulations in order to vary the size of regression.
+We remark here that the coverage of the naive intervals worsens in comparison to the case study in the previous discussion.
+This difference in the behavior of the naive intervals can be attributed to the synthetic predictor values we append to the real radiogenomic observations in the simulations in order to vary the size of regression in this design.

-In panel (II) of the same Figure, we highlight 1) the sharpness of the selection-aware model in (a), (b), (c) in terms of the number of signals screened by the randomized strategy \eqref{second:stage:Lasso} and split-based schemes and 2) inferential power in (d), (e), (f) measured as the averaged lengths of the interval estimates produced by the Bayesian machinery in the paper when compared to state-of-art splitting.
-Coherent with the findings in the preceding discussion, the proposed methods dominate all the split-based methods when assessed for the quality of the selected model; the percentage in the legend indicates the proportion of samples used for model selection.
+In panel (II) of the same Figure, we highlight 1) the sharpness of the selection-aware model in (a), (b), (c) in terms of the number of signals screened by the randomized strategy \eqref{second:stage:Lasso} and split-based schemes, 2) inferential power in (d), (e), (f) measured as the averaged lengths of the interval estimates produced by the Bayesian proposal in the paper when compared to splitting.
+Coherent with the findings in the preceding discussion, the proposed methods dominate all the split-based methods when assessed for the quality of the selected model; the percentage in the legend indicates the proportion of data samples reserved for model selection.